 Brooke saw suicide as a solution.

-It’d stop the pain and relieve the burden.
+Suicide would stop the pain and relieve the burden.
 She felt powerless to make money.
 She felt powerless to change her abusers.
 She felt powerless to improve her situation, but instinctively she felt like suicide was at least worth a thought or two.
-She even felt like expressing herself to people in her life.
+She even felt like talking about it with people in her life.

 And that’s where it all started going wrong.

 Everyone Brooke told kept giving her bullshit advice.

 “We need to get you to a hospital.”

 “We need to put you in counselling.”